x

 FILE- In this Sept.
 23, 1989 file photo, Horry County police officer Jamie Thompkins takes a walk down Ocean Front Road in Garden City Beach, S.C.

-In 2018, another hurricane struck South Carolina - Hurricane Florence.
-Five years ago this week, Florence made landfall in southeast North Carolina, but its impact was far-reaching, with South Carolina also feeling its wrath.
+In 2018, another hurricane struck South Carolina.
+Hurricane Florence made landfall in North Carolina, but its impact was far-reaching, with South Carolina also feeling its wrath.

-Florence was a slow-moving and relentless storm that dumped nearly two feet of rain across parts of northeast South Carolina.
-Rivers swelled, causing historic flooding, and many communities found themselves underwater.
+Florence was a slow-moving storm that dumped nearly two feet of rain across parts of northeast South Carolina.
+Rivers swelled, causing historic flooding.

 Credit: Sean Rayford/Getty Images

 According to the National Weather Service, many areas heavily damaged by flooding during Hurricane Matthew in 2016 were devastated again during Florence.
-Rainfall triggered flash floods, road closures, and evacuations across the state.
 The South Carolina Emergency Management Agency reported nine fatalities and said it caused millions of dollars in damage.

 Before You Leave, Check This Out